Frequently Asked Questions

 Depending on weather, the type of tree, and the height, anywhere from 8-14 years.
 We plant the trees as either 3 or 4 year old seedlings, have the kids count the rings on the trunk to determine it's age!

-Finn and Charlotte Wolff offer delicious hot dogs and hot soft pretzels at Finn's Snack Shack near the main barn, and they also have hot chocolate, cider, candy, and soft drinks for sale.
+On weekends we offer delicious hot dogs and hot soft pretzels at the Snack Shack in the main barn, and they also have hot chocolate, cider, candy, and soft drinks for sale.
 Don't forget to visit The Shack!

 Yes, we have portable restrooms.